-At least you should ensure the integration generated is working in Home Assistant when launched by Visual Studio Code in a devcontainer.
+You will be able to use the GitHub workflow if you push the generated repository on GitHub.
+You can run pre-commit or pytest suite manually and you can ensure the integration generated is working in Home Assistant when launched by Visual Studio Code in a devcontainer.